 Modern-looking.
 Sturdy and comfortable.
 All steel construction.
 This price is for a set of four, however, they can be purchased individually.
 Handle in the middle of the seat makes them easy to move around.
 Stack for easy storage.

 Low back has a handle that makes it easy to move.
 Modern design.
 Comes in four colors.
 Made from a sturdy plastic.
 Regular seat height – not bar height.
-Rated for 250 lbs. of weight.
+Rated for 250 pounds of weight.
 Can be used outdoors.

 There's no better option for additional seating than stackable stools.
 They are lighter than chairs and take up less room, making them easy to store.
 Modern designs that utilize a wide range of materials and colors have made stack stools a fixture in many homes.
 If you will be using them at a bar or a counter, remember size is important.
 You'll need roughly 10” of clearance for legs, so make sure your measurements are precise.
 The best features to look for include back support, footrests, and straight stacking – diagonal stacking takes up much more room in storage.
 Durable stools that can handle a decent amount of weight are a good idea.
 For a patio or a deck, purchase stools designated for outdoor use.